szczurek-lab/ST-Assign/README.md

 This directory contains the source code necessary to reproduce analyses presented in the manuscript:

-A. Geras, K. Domżał, E. Szczurek, **Joint cell type identification in spatial transcriptomics and single-cell RNA sequencing data**, in review
+A. Geras, K. Domżał, E. Szczurek, **Joint cell type identification in spatial transcriptomics and single-cell RNA sequencing data**, in review.

 ## Running ST-Assign